Jeomon/Meta-Agent-with-More-Agents/src/agent/meta/prompt.md

     </Tasks>
 </Agent>

-In case Agent requires a tool then use the following format and it's using `react` approach to solve the task and the agent has also access to Tool Agent hence can create, update, debug or delete the tool:
+In case Agent requires a tool then it's using `react` approach to solve the task and the agent has access to Tool Agent for creating, updating, debugging or deleting the tool.
+Use the following format for `Option 1`:

 <Agent>
     <Agent-Name>Name of the Agent (example: Weather Agent, Writer Agent,... etc) try to make the name more domain oriented</Agent-Name>